Salary Negotiation with HR - Tips & Examples

 Right Questions to Ask While Negotiating Salary

-Five crucial questions should be asked before and during salary negotiations with HR:
+Five crucial questions should be asked before and during salary negotiation with HR:

 Q. May I negotiate this salary offer?